-Connie Lo is a Finalist for the 2020 RBC Canadian Women Entrepreneur Awards in the Women’s Entrepreneurship Knowledge Hub Micro-Business Award category.
+Connie Lo is a recipient of a 2020 RBC Canadian Women Entrepreneur Award in the Women’s Entrepreneurship Knowledge Hub Micro-Business Award category.
 With a life-long passion for entrepreneurship and natural beauty, Connie is the co-founder of Three Ships, a vegan skincare line based in Toronto.

 My first job ever was… a café barista at the age of 13.

 I decided to be an entrepreneur because… I didn’t want to feel like just a number in a large organization, and really wanted to see the direct impact of my actions on the world.

 My proudest accomplishment is… surprising my mom for Mother’s Day this year during the COVID-19 lockdown with an at-home high tea, complete with pastries and desserts from her favourite spots across Toronto.
 Seeing her so incredibly happy and surprised is one of my proudest moments as a daughter.

 My biggest setback was… imposter syndrome.
 I lived in constant fear that people would one day “figure out” that I was a total fraud, or that I wasn’t capable of running my own business.

 I overcame it by… documenting every day what I did and how my actions contributed to our company’s success.
 By tying my effort directly to Three Ships’ growth, I was able to see that our success didn’t come down to luck or good fortune, but rather my hard work, intelligence, and resourcefulness.

 If you Googled me, you still wouldn’t know… that I’m a huge wellness, fitness, and productivity junkie!
 I can spend hours procrastinating and researching healthy recipes, smoothie concoctions, workouts, and productivity hacks!